Get THE RACK DEMO

 Mistake 4: Improper Incubation Setup

 Egg incubation separates successful breeders from expensive failures.
-New breeders often wing it with homemade setups or bargain incubators that can't maintain stable conditions.
+New breeders often wing it with homemade setups or bargain incubators that cannot maintain stable conditions.

 Temperature swings kill developing embryos.
 Most cheap incubators fluctuate 3-5 degrees, which creates developmental problems or outright mortality.
 Humidity control matters equally.
 Too dry: eggs desiccate.
 Too wet: bacterial and fungal problems develop.